Investing Essentials

 You can buy savings bonds online through a TreasuryDirect account.
 This account is free to open, regardless of how much or how little money you plan to invest in bonds.
 If you don’t have a TreasuryDirect account, you can open one by providing your tax ID number, email address, bank account and routing number.

 Once your account is active, you can log in, choose BuyDirect and select to buy either EE or I bonds.
-Once the purchase is complete, you’ll need to register the bond owner – whether that’s yourself or the person you’re gifting the bonds to.
+During the purchase process, you’ll need to register the bond owner – whether that’s yourself or the person to whom you’re gifting the bonds.
 You can also register the bonds to a trust, estate, corporation or other entity.

 It’s important to note that you can’t buy savings bonds anywhere else besides TreasuryDirect.